DataDog/hiring-engineers/answers.md

             }
         },
 ```
 For my second widget, I'm pulling a Postgres integration metric (buffer hits) with the addition of the anomaly function.

-The anomaly function detects abnormal metric fluctuations and is displayed on our graph as a gray band that maps expected behavior based on historical trends.
+The anomaly function detects abnormal metric fluctuations and displays on our graph as a gray band that maps expected behavior based on historical trends.
 Anything out of the expected behavior range is flagged.

-Within my anomalies function, I've specified which metrics I want to utilize--the algorithm to detect anomalies and bounds.
+Within my anomalies function, I've specified two parameters--the algorithm to detect anomalies and bounds.

 Algorithms to detect anomalies include basic, agile and robust.
-The basic algorithm is best suited for metrics with no repeating seasonal pattern.
+We'll utilize the basic algorithm as it's best suited for metrics with no repeating seasonal pattern.
 Bounds dictate the width of the gray band and are essentially the standard deviations for your metric.
 As indicated in the Datadog dashboard documentation, "2 or 3 should be large enough to include most 'normal' points".

 ```
         {